 We spend a large portion of our life at work.
-So it's not surprising that the quality of relationships with colleagues and clients is important both to our wellbeing and our sense of connection.
+So it's not surprising that the quality of our relationships with managers, colleagues and clients is important both to our wellbeing and our sense of connection to the workplace.